 Home | Goals of the Program | Curriculum | Compensation and Benefits | Faculty | Residents | Family Care Clinic | Community Description | Application Process | Interview Information | Clerkship | Additional Program Information | UC Davis Family Practice Network | Videos

 A particular strength of the program is the intensive nature of its training in a number of areas.
-Each resident will spend three months in the ICU/CCU working under the direction of the faculty.
-The obstetrics experience is also extensive because of the large number of deliveries at Mercy Medical Center Merced (MMCM).
+The obstetrics experience is extensive because of the large number of deliveries at Mercy Medical Center Merced (MMCM).
+Our residents work with both family physicians and laborists to manage and deliver both uncomplicated and complicated obstetric patients.
 With this background upon graduation, many residents feel comfortable providing a variety of services often routinely relegated to other specialists.
-Many resident graduates maintain an OB practice and also feel competent providing ICU/CCU care and doing procedures such as arterial lines, central venous lines, intubations, and neonatal resuscitations.
+Many resident graduates go on to practice in both inpatient and outpatient settings as faculty, hospitalists, and outpatient only.
 Graduates are also competent to assess psychological and emotional problems and respond with various forms and degrees of treatment.
-Residents are well prepared to practice in rural areas.
+Residents are well prepared to practice in rural and underserved areas.

 Curriculum